Address Your Knee Pain Today

 How Does Knee Pain Affect the Body?

-Knee pain can significantly limit mobility and quality of life.
+Pain within your knee can significantly limit mobility and quality of life.
 Whether caused by meniscus tears, arthritis, or a past injury, untreated knee issues can affect your ability to perform daily tasks like walking, climbing stairs, or even sitting comfortably for extended periods.
 Over time, favoring an injured knee can lead to compensatory issues in other joints and muscles, increasing your risk of further damage and potentially triggering secondary issues such as headaches or hip and back discomfort.

 A person holding their knee in pain with both hands, with the knee area highlighted in red to indicate pain or inflammation, against a grayscale background.